bormaxi8080/osint-timeline/DRAFT.md

 **Software Development:**

+Agrona - High Performance data structures and utility methods for Java: https://github.com/real-logic/agrona

 ----

 **Linux & DevOps:**

+Bash Exporter - Simple & minimalistic Prometheus exporter for bash scripts, written in Go: https://github.com/gree-gorey/bash-exporter

-Kftray - manage multiple kubectl port-forward commands, with support for UDP, K8s proxy, and github state sync: https://github.com/hcavarsan/kftray#
+Kftray - manage multiple kubectl port-forward commands, with support for UDP, K8s proxy, and github state sync: https://github.com/hcavarsan/kftray

 XPipe is a new type of shell connection hub and remote file manager that allows you to access your entire server infrastructure from your local machine.
 It works on top of your installed command-line programs and does not require any setup on your remote systems: https://github.com/xpipe-io/xpipe